Slapparoo/CarbonDi/README.md

 f128 - 128 bit float (where available)
 ```

+Strong types
+--
+variables can either be defined directly or with auto typing. ? is similar to var or auto in other languages

+`?number = 10;`
+is the same as
+`num number = 10;`

+Main not required
+--
+a source file doesn not require a main method or similar
+e.g a file contain just will compile and print hello world!
+`printf(`Hello world!\n`);`

 Some pointers
 --
-One of the fundimental idea behind CarbonDi is that you do not have to deal will pointers, so it manages memory allocation and deallocation, and objects are based by reference
+One of the fundamental ideas behind CarbonDi is that you do not have to deal will pointers, so it manages memory allocation and deallocation, and objects are based by reference

 The reference is not a pointer it is a reference for the memory manager.